Risks

 Click to enlarge

-Incorrectly applied zero VAT rate Failures in VAT-critical systems and processes can result in overpayments of VAT that represent a real cost to the business, or in underdeclarations that entail the threat of penalties and reputational risk.
+Failures in VAT-critical systems and processes can result in VAT overpayments that represent a real cost to the business, or under-declarations that threaten penalties and reputational risk.

-The correctness of VAT reporting is checked only afterwards by the tax authorities.
-Non compliance could result in that over many years an assessment can be levied (depends on country’s assessment period: NL is five years) including interest and increased with penalties.
+The tax authorities check the correctness of VAT reporting only afterward.
+Non-compliance could result in an assessment (depending on the country’s assessment period: NL is five years), including interest and increased penalties, being levied over many years.

-The penalties for incorrect invoicing can be a percentage of the turnover, so amounts can quickly become material—up to 27 percent VAT in Europe on the turnover plus penalties.
+The penalties for incorrect invoicing can be a percentage of the turnover, so the amounts can quickly become material.
+In Europe, up to 27 percent VAT on the turnover, plus penalties.

-Something as basic as a billing error leading to invoices issued in the wrong name could not only delay revenue receipt but also result in nonrecoverable VAT.
-The penalties for incorrect invoicing can be a percentage of the turnover, so amounts can quickly become material—up to 25 percent VAT in Europe (Hungary 27%) on the turnover plus penalties.
+Something as basic as a billing error leading to invoices issued in the wrong name could delay revenue receipt and result in nonrecoverable VAT.
+The penalties for incorrect invoicing can be a percentage of the turnover, so amounts can quickly become material, up to 25 percent VAT in Europe (Hungary 27%) on the turnover, plus penalties.

-As written before, it is risky business to monitor only the balance between output VAT and input VAT.
-Neutrality can only be achieved - better is the word earned - if certain formal and material requirements are met.
+As written before, it is risky for businesses to monitor only the balance between output and input VAT.
+Neutrality can only be achieved - better is the word earned - if specific formal and material requirements are met.

-In many countries indirect tax returns are not audited by the tax authorities.
+In many countries, tax authorities do not audit indirect tax returns.
 Tax certainty about tax positions taken will exist once the statutory time limits are exceeded.
-That might change when e-audits approaches are standard implemented as audit method or other VAT fraud measures come into force.
+That might change when digital audits' approaches are standardized and implemented as audit methods or other VAT fraud measures come into force.

-- An oil and gas company had to pay $2 million in VAT instead of getting the refund they expected in the same amount.
+- An oil and gas company paid $2 million in VAT instead of receiving the refund they expected in the same amount.

-- A mining company was assessed $500 million in taxes and penalties because they lacked the proper documentation.
+- A mining company was assessed $500 million in taxes and penalties because it lacked the proper documentation.

 - A consumer products company missed out on a $20 million VAT refund.

-- A Fortune 100 company saw its officials put in jail because of personal liability.
+- A Fortune 100 company saw its officials imprisoned because of personal liability.

-Balancing risk and reward A single operational failure in the systems and processes that manage the flow of Indirect Taxes through the supply chain can have significant consequences in terms of additional assessments, penalties, blocked VAT refunds and delayed payments from customers.
+A single operational failure in the systems and processes that manage the flow of Indirect Taxes through the supply chain can have significant consequences, including additional assessments, penalties, blocked VAT refunds, and delayed customer payments.

 But do these taxes and tax planning opportunities get the attention they need, especially in light of increasingly complicated and globalized business models?

-There is one common denominator that is too often missing from the strategic or planning elements of a financial transformation — indirect tax.
-And although these tax considerations may not be among the issues that drive a financial transformation decision, tax can certainly give rise to some significant and costly challenges.
-That is particularly true of value added tax (VAT), which hits a number of disparate points within the enterprise as diverse as finance, procurement, IT or HR.
+One common denominator that is too often missing from a financial transformation's strategic or planning elements is indirect tax.
+Although these tax considerations may not be among the issues that drive a financial transformation decision, tax can give rise to significant and costly challenges.
+That is particularly true of value-added tax (VAT), which hits many disparate points within the enterprise, such as finance, procurement, IT, or HR.

 Identify and manage the risks and challenges arising from change